Ambassador Mark Regev

 Dr. Yossi Mann is the head of “Israel and the Arab Gulf Program” at the Abba Eban Institute.

-He served as the Head of the Middle Eastern Program at the IDC, Head of the Department of Middle Eastern Studies at Bar Ilan University, and as a consultant to the Israeli government in various fields of his expertise.
+He served as the Head of the Middle Eastern Program at Reichman University, Head of the Department of Middle Eastern Studies at Bar Ilan University, and as a consultant to the Israeli government in various fields of his expertise.
 He is a Senior Lecturer at the Department of Middle East in Bar Ilan University and the Lauder School of Government at Reichman University.

 Dr. Mann earned his Ph.D. at Bar Ilan University in Israel and published research papers in the fields of the oil market and the Arab Gulf.
 He was a research fellow in several leading institutions at Oxford University, Gdansk University in Poland, and Renmin University- China.
 Over the years, he has taken part in research projects in the field of machine-learning technologies to assess security and geopolitical risks.